-Another one of the orthodontic concerns we see at Garlington Orthodontics is an underbite.
-An underbite is a type of dental issue where the lower teeth extend past the upper teeth when the mouth is closed.
+Another orthodontic concern we see at Garlington Orthodontics is an underbite.
+An underbite is a type of dental issue in which the lower teeth extend past the upper teeth when the mouth is closed.
 This condition can affect the way you look, speak, and chew.

 An underbite can cause a lot of challenges.
-With the right treatment and care, you can achieve a healthy and aligned smile.
+You can achieve a healthy and aligned smile with the right treatment and care.
 Understanding the causes, problems, and treatment options for an underbite is the first step toward addressing this condition.
-If you suspect you have an underbite, schedule a visit with Dr. Garlington to explore your treatment options.
+If you suspect an underbite, visit Dr. Garlington to explore your treatment options.
 Let us help you start your journey towards a better smile.

 Underbites in Long Beach, CA

-An underbite occurs when the lower jaw protrudes forward.
-This causes the lower teeth to overlap the upper teeth.
+An underbite occurs when the lower jaw protrudes forward, causing the lower teeth to overlap the upper teeth.
 This creates a noticeable misalignment that can affect both appearance and function.
-An underbite can range from mild, where the lower teeth slightly overlap the upper teeth, to severe, where the teeth do not touch at all when the mouth is closed.
+An underbite can range from mild, where the lower teeth slightly overlap the upper teeth, to severe, where the teeth do not touch when the mouth is closed.

 Several factors can cause a patient to develop an underbite, from genetics to trauma.
 The most common cause of an underbite is genetics.
 If one or both of your parents had an underbite, there’s a higher chance you might have one, too.
 The shape and size of your jaw and teeth are often inherited.
 Along with genetics, the lower jaw can grow faster than the upper jaw, leading to an underbite.
 This imbalance in growth can cause the lower teeth to protrude.

-Certain habits during childhood, such as thumb sucking, prolonged use of a pacifier, or bottle feeding beyond the infant years, can contribute to an underbite.
+Certain childhood habits, such as thumb sucking, prolonged use of a pacifier, or bottle feeding beyond the infant years, can contribute to an underbite.
 Furthermore, an injury to the jaw can sometimes result in an underbite if the jaw heals in a misaligned position.

 How We Can Fix an Underbite

 Treating an underbite often requires orthodontic intervention.
-The type of treatment depends on how severe of an underbite.
-The age of the patient also affects the treatment options.
+The type of treatment depends on the severity of the underbite, and the patient’s age also affects the treatment options.

 - Braces: Braces, along with other orthodontic devices, such as rubber bands or headgear, can achieve the best results.